misabitencourt/javascript-made-simple/docs/ARTICLE.md

 # Javascript Made Simple!

-Not ever frontend projects needs to use a set of complex tools to build or run.
+Not every frontend projects needs to use a set of complex tools to build or run.
 Almost all of the new Javascript projects contains a Framework with this tools, transpilers, transformers, minifiers, css libs and dependencies for every feature.
 But you dont necessarily need to follow this way to build your application, specially if your project is a small one.

 This further article shows some approaches to create a application without that bunch of complex tools.
-A P.O.C. was created in order to demostrate is.
+A P.O.C. was created in order to demostrate it.
 It is about one simple crud created with modern Javascript with no dependencies.

-It was wrote using the functional paradigm because Javascript is more Haskell than Java!
+It was written using the functional paradigm because Javascript is more Haskell than Java!

 About the css, no one lib or framework was used, just a css reset followed by the app style.